An example of plex used as a suffix is in the word duplex, which means a house with two separate living quarters.

 Origin of -plexFrom Latin -plex, -fold (as in duplex, twofold); see plek- in Indo-European roots.

 - comprising a number of parts, as in duplex

 From Latin past tense of plicare to fold

 -plex - Computer Definition

-(2) A media server and player for desktop computers and mobile devices from Plex, Inc., (www.plexapp.com).
-The Plex server, which is used to organize all music, photos and videos in the user's computer, runs as a Web/application server, and the Plex client (media player) can be installed in Windows, Mac and Linux computers, network-attached storage (NAS) devices and most mobile devices.
-See loopback address.
+(2) A media server and player from Plex, Inc. (www.plexapp.com).
+Plex is used to organize music, photos and videos and runs as a Web server in the user's computer.
+For viewing the media, the Plex player can be installed in personal computers, set-top boxes such as the Roku streaming hubs and most mobile devices.
+See loopback address and Roku.